elsewhencode/project-guidelines/README.md

 ## 10. Licensing
 ![Licensing](/images/licensing.png)

 Make sure you use resources that you have the rights to use.
-If you use libraries, remember to look for MIT, Apache or BSD but if you modify them, then take a look into license details.
+If you use libraries, remember to look for MIT, Apache or BSD but if you modify them, then take a look at the license details.
 Copyrighted images and videos may cause legal problems.

 ---